 SRB Resolution Templates

-Part 3 Template Related Guidance (1)
+Part 3 Template-Related Guidance (1)

 Definitions, economic functions and quantitative data

 Where meaningful and possible, these definitions are aligned with existing regulatory definitions.
-Elements that are also requested in CIR template Z.07.01 (FUNC 1) shall be considered to fall under the same definition as in Commission Implementing Regulation (EU) 2018/1624.
-In case of any remaining discrepancies the text of this regulation should prevail.
-This is also true for specific guidance in respect of MS CFTs: this guidance will be superseded by any relevant Q&As answered by the EBA.
+Elements that are also requested in CIR Template Z.07.01 (FUNC 1) shall be considered to fall under the same definition as in Commission Implementing Regulation (EU) 2018/1624.
+In case of any discrepancies the text of the regulation should prevail.
+This is also true for specific guidance in respect of Member State Critical Functions Reports (“MS CFRs”): this guidance will be superseded by any relevant Q&As answered by the EBA.

 T98.00 - Identification of the Report